 State of Minnesota County of: St. Louis

-State of Minnesota County of: St. Louis Judicial District: Sixth District District Court Court File Number: 69DU-JV-22-272 Case Type: CHIPS - Permanency In the Matter of the Welfare of the Child(ren) of: Chelsey Kae Sharp and Steven Robert Martin Summons and Notice Transfer of Permanent Legal and Physical Custody Matter (CHP-117) NOTICE TO: Steven Robert Martin, Above-named parent(s) or legal custodian(s).
-1. A Petition to Transfer Permanent Legal and Physical Custody has been filed in the Juvenile Court.
-This petition asks the court to permanently transfer the parent/guardian’s legal and physical custodial rights to a relative.
-2. This is your notice that this Transfer of Permanent Legal and Physical Custody case is scheduled for a remote hearing before the Juvenile Court located at 100 North 5th Avenue West Duluth Minnesota 55802-1285, on December 19, 2022 at 8:45 am or as soon after as the case can be heard.
+State of Minnesota County of: St. Louis Judicial District: Sixth District District Court Court File Number: 69DU-JV-22-373 Case Type: CHIPS In the Matter of the Welfare of the Child(ren) of: Amy Elizabeth Ford, f/k/a, Amy Elizabeth Sappington, f/k/a, Amy Elizabeth Rockhill; Anthony Roger Mackly; and Christopher John Rockhill Summons and Notice Child in Need of Protection or Services Matter (CHP-114) NOTICE TO: Christopher John Rockhill, Above-named parent(s) or legal custodian(s).
+1. A Child in Need of Protection or Services Petition has been filed in the Juvenile Court alleging that the child(ren) of the above-named parent(s) or legal custodian(s) is/are in need of protection or services.
+2. This is your notice that this Child in Need of Protection or Services case is scheduled for a remote hearing before the Juvenile Court located at 100 North 5th Avenue West Duluth Minnesota 55802-1285, on February 01, 2023 at 8:45 A.M. or as soon after as the case can be heard.
 Please contact court administration to get the remote hearing information.
 3. YOU ARE ORDERED to appear before the Juvenile Court at the scheduled time and date.
 4. You have a right to be represented by counsel.
-5. If you fail to appear at the hearing, the Court may still conduct the hearing and grant appropriate relief, including permanently transferring the legal and physical custodial rights of the above-named parent(s) or legal custodian(s) or permanent out-of-home placement of the child(ren).
-Dated November 17, 2022 BY: St. Louis County Court Administration 100 North 5th Avenue West Duluth Minnesota 55802-1285 218-221-7560 (Nov.
-19, 26; Dec.
-3, 2022) 124357
+5. If you fail to appear at the hearing, the Court may still conduct the hearing and grant appropriate relief, including taking permanent custody of the child(ren) named in the Petition.
+Dated December 22, 2022 BY: St. Louis County Court Administration 100 North 5th Avenue West Duluth Minnesota 55802-1285 218-221-7560 (Dec.
+24, 2022) 137584